nsharma1396/kvell/docs/guide/global.md

 **dbSyncHandlers.js** exposes a function `onBeforeDbSync` which is a method which will run before your database is `synced`.
 This is mainly useful if you want to setup some table relationships globally and are using a library like `sequelize` which provides a `sync` method.

-You might not really need to use dbSyncHandlers generally.
+You might not really need to use dbSyncHandlers in general.

 Example: